Parents share their opinion on alcohol consumption among young people in West Maas en Waal

 • Many parents talk to their children about alcohol, especially as they get older.

-• Most parents think this is harmless.
+• Most parents think this can't hurt.

-• According to parents, peer pressure also plays a role among young people and among themselves.
+• According to parents, peer pressure also plays a role among young people—and among themselves.

 What will the municipality do?